jamiebull1/geomeppy/README.md

 In your scripts, use `from geomeppy import IDF` instead of `from eppy.modeleditor import IDF`.
 All other features of the current release version of Eppy will still be available.

-GeomEppy then provides a simple Python API for actions on an Eppy IDF object:
+GeomEppy then provides a simple Python API for actions on the IDF object:

 - Intersecting and matching surfaces